Thank you for your support!

 (If you forget the passcode, it is the zip code of the church followed by the numeral 1.)

-After the service, we hold a “hospitality hour” at the same link…it’s been great to get to check in with each other in a more casual way.
-Everyone is invited to join us!
+After the service, we hold a “hospitality hour” at the same link…it’s been great to get to check in with each other in a more casual way and everyone is invited to join us!
 However, this Sunday we will be holding our Annual Meeting following the service, in which we will be giving you updates about USC and electing new Board members, so please plan on staying for this!

 (If you have any difficulty accessing that link, just visit www.youtube.com and do a search for “Unity Spiritual Center of San Francisco”–you can become a subscriber to our channel too!)